Mehmood-Deshmukh/COEP-Data-Structures-and-Algorithms/README.md

 ```

+### References

+- **Fundamentals of Data Structures in C by Horowitz, Sahni, and Anderson-Freed**
+- **The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie**
+- **Problem Solving Using Procedural Programming presentations by Prof Abhijit A. M**

 ### Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.